-Like for the simple \tWitness\ function, we show that it is enough to know some information about one run of the \tWitnessZ\ function to reconstruct the vector~$x$.
-As before, we call this data the certificate of~$x$.
+Like for the simple \tWitness function, we show that it is enough to know some information about the run of the \tWitnessZ function to reconstruct the solution~$x$.
+As before, we call this data the \emph{certificate} of~$x$.